xnnba1984/TdP-Risk/README.md

 ### 7. Result

 All the numerical results output by the code.
 These results generate the figures and tables in the paper.

+# Contact
+If you have any suggestions or comments on this study, please contact Nan Miles Xi (<mxi1@luc.edu>).

+# Citation
+If you use the R code in your work, please cite

+Xi, M.N., Hsu, Y., Dang, Q., and Huang, D. (2022).
+Statistical Learning in Preclinical Drug Proarrhythmic Assessment. arXiv:2108.00543.